 Foreign Corrupt Practices Act/Money Laundering

-- Successful defense of international metal refining company for EPA violations and foreign corrupt practices violations (EPA, U.S. Atty-MA).
+- Successful defense of international metal refining company for EPA violations and FCPA violations (EPA, U.S. Atty-MA).

 - Successful defense of multi-national metal refining company for money laundering and tax fraud (U.S. Atty-MA; U.S. Atty-FL).